Friday, November 29, 2024

 -------------------------------------------------------------------------------

 She hadn't been pushed through the curtain, per se, but it was more than a nudge.
 People.
 Stands and people.
-She had played in front of bigger crowds, but that was when she was one of the best at the thing she was doing.
-The crowd of a few hundred and more steadily filing in felt like an ocean.
+She had played in front of bigger crowds, but that was when she was one of the best at what she was doing.
+The crowd had already grown to a few hundred, with more coming in like an ocean tide.
 Oh jeepers, she thought.
 "Oh jeepers," she said.
-She stared down the ramp at those 30 feet.
-Those 30 feet that couldn't be 30 feet.
-They should measure again.
-One foot in front of the other.
-This was happening.
-What am I doing?
-What have I done?
-This was happening soon, and soon was almost now.
-Take a breath.
-It's been a while since the last one.
-"Okay.
-Okay, I can do this."
-I don't remember a single wrestling move.

-"Ohhhhh boy," whimpered Alicia bravely.
-There had been scattered claps.
-The reaction wasn't hostile, at least.
-She noticed the ramp wasn't a ramp anymore.
-It was flat now.
-How am I getting into the ring?
-Up the ring steps or one big step up onto the apron from the floor or slide under the ropes?
-Or roll?
-Step between them?
-BETWEEN WHICH?!
-The newcomer picked the least cool option of all: none of them.
-She stepped up the ring steps, climbed up on the bottom rope, then stepped over with one foot, sort of, and then swung the other one over.
-She was now standing on the second rope, holding onto the top rope with both hands, inside the ring.
-The wrestler making her one and only debut of a lifetime then kicked her feet out and landed flat-footed on the canvas.
+Alicia trotted up the ring steps, climbed onto the bottom rope, then stepped over with one foot, sort of, and then swung the other one over.
+She was now inside the ring, standing on the second rope and holding onto the top rope with both hands.
+The wrestler making her one and only debut of a lifetime kicked her feet out and landed flat-footed on the canvas.
 That was not an entrance she had practiced.

-Alicia marched to the center of the ring.
-Halfway through raising her hand to acknowledge the audience, it became clear she was not about to be introduced.
-Cringing, she dropped her hand to her side and shuffled back to her corner.
-She wouldn't have to wait long for her opponent, as the sound of lively drums and brass of college marching band music from the arena speakers punctured the relative stillness.
-A half-dozen college-age Japanese men emerged from behind the curtain.
-Their uniforms were identical and immaculate: a coal-black four-button suit with two golden stripes around the left arm.
-All four polished bronze buttons had been done up, and the suit itself had a collar that hugged the neck, almost like a priest's collar.
-She could only tell they were wearing formal white shirts underneath by the protruding inch-and-a-half of sleeve.
+The drums and brass of college marching band music shattered the stillness.
+Half a dozen identically dressed, college-age Japanese men emerged from behind the curtain, each wearing a coal-black, four-button suit with two golden stripes around the left arm.
+All four polished bronze buttons had been done up, and the suit itself hugged the neck, almost like a priest's collar.
+She could tell they wore crisp, pressed formal white shirts underneath by the protruding inch-and-a-half of sleeve.

 The Rocket approached the top of the ramp, crouched down, and brought her fingers to the floor, as though lining up for a race.
 Head up, eyes forward.
 Silence washed over the crowd.